-This policy establishes the procedure that an organizational unit must follow to select, acquire, manage, and use an AED that is not serviced by the UWPD or a designated public safety department.
+As part of the University of Washington's commitment to a healthy, safe, working environment, the University recognizes the use of automated external defibrillators (AEDs) as a life-saving aid.
+RCW 70.54.310 establishes specific requirements for entities regarding AEDs.
+This policy establishes the procedure that an organizational unit must follow to acquire, manage, and use an AED likely to be used by non-medical personnel.
 Only an AED acquired in accordance with this specified procedure is considered approved and authorized for use by the University.

-|a.||Chancellors, Vice Presidents, Deans, Directors,
+|A.||Chancellors, Vice Presidents, Deans, Directors,

 Chairs, Department Heads, and Supervisors

 Those individuals having management and/or supervisory authority are responsible for directing the units within their respective areas to comply with this policy.

 Organizational units that procure or maintain AEDs must follow this policy and the compliance procedures to obtain a prescription (if required), purchase, manage, maintain, and use an AED in conformance with all applicable laws, policies, and procedures of the University.